-Requests for information about television licensing under the Freedom of Information Act 2000.
+Requests under the Freedom of Information Act 2000 for information about television licensing.

-The BBC’s FOI Act website also contains information about TV Licensing and includes copies of FOI responses considered of wider interest in the disclosure logs.
-Please note that some of the information here and on the BBC’s FOI website is publicly accessible elsewhere, including under the BBC’s Publication Scheme.
+The BBC’s FOI website also contains information about TV Licensing and includes copies of FOI responses considered of wider interest in the disclosure logs.
+Please note that some of the information here and on this website is publicly accessible elsewhere, including under the BBC’s Publication Scheme.

 The exemptions commonly applied to TV Licensing information are section 31, Law Enforcement and section 43(2), Commercial Prejudice.